DevEnv-94/monitoring_project/README.md

 </p>
 </details>

-* to create a prometheus data snapshot you need starts prometheus with this command.
+* To create a Prometheus data snapshot, start Prometheus with the following command.

 ```bash
 --web.enable-admin-api
 ```

-* Scripts executes with cronjob every day at 17:00.
+* Scripts are executed by a cron job every day at 17:00.

 ```yaml
 - name: Ensure a prometheus backup script runs every day at 17:00.